oskarvanderwal/lm-checkpoints/README.md

     print(ckpt.config)
 ```

-### Loading "chunks" of the checkpoints for parallel computations
+### Loading "chunks" of checkpoints for parallel computations
 It is possible to split the checkpoints in N "chunks", e.g., useful if you want to run computations in parallel:
 ```
 chunks = []